-Figure 1.1: Red Shipping Clamps
+Figure 1.1: Orange Zip Ties

 - 1. Remove the plastic bag containing instructions, cords, and small parts. - 2.
 Remove the top foam padding. - 3.
 Slowly remove the two smaller foam pads.
-One of these pads will contain the plastic filament spool. - 4.
-Remove the bubble wrapped power supply. - 5.
+One of these pads will contain the plastic filament spool and plastic filament guide.
+The other pad will contain the 5lb coil of ABS plastic filament.
+With the two small foam pads remove and set aside these items. - 4.
+Remove the white power supply box and the black tool bag.
+These items are along opposite sides of the printer. - 5.
 Grab the top of the wrapped printer on the top center where you will feel two lengths of square aluminum tubing.
 Holding the top two tubes, SLOWLY pull the printer upwards out of the box.
 The two large side foam pads should fall off when the printer is out of the box. - 6.
 Set you printer on a stable level surface. - 7.
 Gently unwrap the pink ESD plastic covering the printer.
-Gently lift the printer to slide the plastic wrapping from under the printer. - 8.
-Using scissors or wire cutters, cut and remove the two ORANGE plastic zip ties (Fig. 1.2, page 13).
-One zip tie is located on the bottom front of the printer on the print bed.
-The other zip tie is around the extruder carriage and X axis.
-Make sure to not cut any of the surrounding wires or belts.
+Remove the rolled sheet of PET tape from below the print bed.
+Gently lift the printer to slide the plastic wrapping from under the printer.

-LulzBottm AO-100 User Manual
+LulzBottm AO-101 User Manual